AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 }
 ```

-SubQuery indexer can also track calls for solidity precompiles which event is hard to track.
+SubQuery indexer can also track calls for solidity precompiles, events that are normally hard to track.

 ```ts
 import { Transfer } from "../types";